-Another highlight within the word cloud is the terms "had a change", "DAP", "increase", "price", "help", "individual form", This group reveals that the majority of family farmers have the same perception or even similarity of ideas in relation to the changes that have occurred in the PNAE in recent times, especially with regard to the process of implementation of the PNAE.
-For family farmers, they believe that "yes, there was a change, that the PNAE was maturing, with the issue of dealing with the family farmer himself, valuing the family farmer" (AF-48).
-They further report that "the DAP is going to change, the DAP is going to be the CAF" (AF-02), and that "the issue of DAP has improved, which used to be only 20,000, now it is 40" (AF-41), and that this is an added incentive, that "paid better, the price improved, this year it was possible to increase the percentage" (AF-39).
+Another highlight within the word cloud are the terms "there was change", "DAP", "increase", "price", "help", "individual form", a group that reveals that the majority of family farmers have the same perception or even similarity of ideas in relation to the changes that have occurred in the PNAE in recent times, especially with regard to the process of implementation of the PNAE.
+For family farmers, they believe that "yes, there has been a change, that the PNAE has been maturing, with the issue of treatment with the family farmer himself, valuing the family farmer" (AF-48).
+They also report that "the DAP will change, the DAP will be the CAF" (AF-02), and that "the issue of the DAP has improved, which used to be only 20 thousand, is now 40" (AF-41), and that this is an additional incentive, which "paid better, the price improved, this year it was possible to increase the percentage" (AF-39).

-Resolution No. 21, of November 16, 2021, which increased the limit of the individual contract for the sale of the family farmer for school meals from 20 thousand to the maximum value of 40 thousand per Family DAP/year/executing entity (Brasil, 2023), seems to have had a positive impact on the perception of the family farmers involved.
+Resolution No. 21, of November 16, 2021, which increased the limit of the individual contract of sale of family farmers for school meals from 20 thousand to a maximum value of 40 thousand per Family DAP/year/executing entity (Brasil, 2023), seems to have had a positive impact on the perception of the family farmers involved.
 This change has brought significant benefits, such as increased financial security and satisfaction for these farmers.
-They now feel more confident in consolidating their partnerships with schools and providing quality products to the communities as reported, "it's increased DAP, we can sell up to 40 thousand, that's good, it's more security and increases income a little more" (AF-13), in addition to "it's increasingly consolidating [...] and people see our work, they see that we bring a quality product to the community" (AF-40).
+They now feel more confident in consolidating their partnerships with schools and providing quality products to the communities as reported, "DAP has increased, we can sell up to 40 thousand, this is good, it is more security and increases income a little more" (AF-13), in addition to "it is increasingly consolidating [...] and people see our work, they see that we take a quality product to the community" (AF-40).
 This change benefits not only family farmers, but also the institutional market, stimulating the growth of the local economy, generating more income and employment.